Artificial intelligence taking off in systematic investing strategies, APAC leads global peers in adoption

 Around half of respondents agree that systematic investing can help to apply ESG when data is scarce, and many noted that they were using systematic tools to reconcile the inconsistencies between ratings agencies and develop company scores from raw data.

 “Just a few years ago, ESG analysis and integration into the investment process was broadly unheard of in APAC.
 The transformation we have seen among the regions’ investors is nothing short of remarkable,” commented Andre Roberts.
 “A confluence of factors has driven this take-up, including regulatory change, popular sentiment and a recognition of the performance and risk management impact of ESG incorporation.
 And of course, there has been the demand from clients and end investors, many of whom include ESG outcomes in their investment objectives.
-ESG integration is likely to remain a core component of systematic strategies moving forward with increasing sophistication and capabilities.”
+ESG is likely to remain a core component of systematic strategies moving forward with increasing sophistication and capabilities.”

 Beyond traditional asset classes and factors